Stability versions of Erd\H{o}s-Ko-Rado type theorems, via isoperimetry: Introduction

-Following the works of Dinur and Friedgut~\cite{DF09} and Friedgut~\cite{Friedgut08}, we first obtain stability versions for EKR-type results in the so-called `biased-measure' setting, and then leverage them to the `classical' setting of $k$-element sets.
+Following the works of Dinur and Friedgut~\cite{DF09} and Friedgut~\cite{Friedgut08}, we first obtain stability versions of EKR-type results in the {\em biased-measure} setting, and we then leverage them to the `classical' setting of $k$-element sets.
+Let us briefly recall some known EKR-type upper bounds in the biased-measure setting.